cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/deployment-guides/google-cloud-platform.md

 ## Prerequisites

-- Navigate to [Zero Trust](https://one.dash.cloudflare.com/) and create a Cloudflare Zero Trust account.
+- In [Zero Trust](https://one.dash.cloudflare.com/), create a Cloudflare Zero Trust account.
 - [Enroll an end-user device](/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment/) into your Cloudflare Zero Trust account.

 ## Create your environment